jackmcc08/CV/README.md

 #### Quick Study

-Able to take on new technologies and learn new practices quickly.
+Able to learn new technologies and practices quickly.
 During my time at BP I was often asked to support projects at short notice, and was able to pick up key issues and develop solutions quickly.
-At Makers, I took on two key projects where I had to learn new technologies for each project and deliver a working product in a short time frame.
+At Makers, I took on two projects where I had to learn new technologies for each project and deliver a working product in a short time frame.
 Key Achievements:
   - Delivered a react.js frontend application for final Makers Group project, had to learn and start using react in a week.
   - Developed a contract strategy for a multi-billion dollar LNG project in West Africa, within one month of taking on the role, for procurement categories I did not have prior experience in.